-The Area Coordinators, in coordination with the Director of Residential Life, have primary hiring and supervision responsibility.
+The Area Coordinators, in coordination with the Assistant Dean of Students and Director of Residence Life, have primary hiring and supervision responsibility.

 - Applicants must have completed at least 12 credits at IW and have a 2.5 cumulative GPA (a 2.5 minimum GPA for any one semester will result in job probation or termination).

 - Conduct records will be screened.
 Candidates who have been suspended from the University or dismissed from the halls previously are not eligible for employment.
 Applicants who have been, or currently are, on probation will be reviewed on a case-by-case basis.

 - Must be able to commit to the entire academic year as an on-campus students, student teachers will not be considered.